api3dao/oev-docs/docs/reference/airnode/latest/concepts/authorizers.md

 authorize requests and both `chainType` and `contracts` are configured equivalently to their like named parent `chains[n]` objects described in the [config.json reference](/reference/airnode/latest/deployment-files/config-json.md#chains).
+Note that the `contracts` object may be omitted if there is an existing API3 `AirnodeRrpV0` deployment for the given chain, in which case Airnode will default to this address.
+A full listing of deployments can be found [here](/reference/airnode/latest/).
 Lastly, `chainId` specifies the cross-chain (network) id and `chainProvider` is an object containing the chain provider url for the _chain specified by `chainId`_.

 Note that `crossChainRequesterAuthorizers` is an array that can contain multiple cross-chain authorizer objects, which allows for authorizers across multiple chains and/or redundancy in providers for each chain.

-The below example combines both `requesterEndpointAuthorizers` and `crossChainRequesterAuthorizers` authorizer scheme types.
-Requests will be authorized if the same-chain (`"id": "2"`) `requesterEndpointAuthorizers` contract `0xcd...cd8d` authorizes the request or if the cross-chain (`"chainId": "1"`) authorizer contract `0xCE5e...1abc` authorizes the request.
+In the below example, requests will be authorized if the cross-chain (`"chainId": "1"`) authorizer contract `0xCE5e...1abc` authorizes the request.

 ```json